ketancmaheshwari/SMC18/README.md

 # Running Awk in Parallel to process 256M Records

 I wrote a [blog post](https://ketancmaheshwari.github.io/posts/2020/05/24/SMC18-Data-Challenge-4.html) about this work.
+It was discussed some at [Hacker News](https://news.ycombinator.com/item?id=23394024).

 This repo contains the artefacts about the [Smoky Mountains Data Challenge](https://smc-datachallenge.ornl.gov) 2018 that I solved (and won first prize).
 In the following, I describe the approach, method and some interesting tidbits.